h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

 Defining a GLM Model
 """"""""""""""""""""

-**Y:**
-  Y is the model dependent variable (DV).
-In the context of each of the distinct link   functions Y variables are restricted in the following ways:
+**Response:**
+  Response is the model dependent variable, often noted as Y.
+  The specific features of a dependent variable should be considered when choosing the appropriate distribution for estimating a model.

   *Gaussian*
   Y variables must be continuous and real valued.